robomeister/acemqcontainer/README.md

 ace-ibm-ace-server-dev   1         0         3m
 ```

-If current is indeed 0, then you can type `oc describe sts ace-ibm-ace-server-dev` to get an idea of what is going on.
+If `CURRENT` is indeed 0, then you can type `oc describe sts ace-ibm-ace-server-dev` to get an idea of what is going on.

 If you see something like this: